Do you know what your audience needs are?

-- The need for love and connection
+- Love and connection

-- The need to contribute
+- To contribute

 Each time we stand to speak many of our needs are challenged and can therefore become the source of great anxiety.
 Whether you are the presenter or sitting in the audience the impact can be significant.